May 23. Kazinform's timeline of major events

 EVENTS

-1936 – The Kyrmangazy Kazakh Folk Instruments Orchestra gives a triumphal performance at the final concert of the Decade of the Kazakh Arts and Literature in Moscow, Russia.

-1992 – Representatives of Russia, Belarus, Ukraine, the U.S. and Kazakhstan sign the Lisbon Protocol to the 1991 Strategic Arms Reduction Treaty in Lisbon.
+1992 – Representatives of Russia, Belarus, Ukraine, and Kazakhstan sign the Lison Protocol to the 1991 Strategic Arms Reduction treaty in Lisbon.

-1996 –TheTselinograd Civil Engineering Institute and the Tselinograd Teacher's Trainings Institute merge to transform into the Gumilyov Eurasian National University.
+1996 –TheTselinograd Civil Engineering Institute and the Tselinograd Teacher's Trainings Institute are merged into the Gumilyov Eurasian University.

-2012 – Then-President of Kazakhstan Nursultan Nazarbayev and Prime Minister of Turkey Recep Erdogan sign the joint economic program, New Synergy, to bring trade and economic, investment cooperation between the two nations to a brand new level.
+2012 –President Nursultan Nazarbayev of Kazakhstan and Prime Minister Recep Erdogan of Turkey sign the joint economic program, New Synergy, to bring trade and economic, investment cooperation to a brand new level.

 2014 – 22-year-old Yeldos Bayalyshbayev opens a fitness club for the people with special needs in Taldykorgan city.